clemej/pygspan/README.md

 understand gspan better to write a C implementation.

-This code is currently BROKEN in that it, compared to the original C++ implementation, it misses
+This code is currently BROKEN in that it, compared to the original C++ implementation, it misses a few subgraphs.
+I'm not entirely sure why.
+It may have something to do with ordering of the DFS codes between C++ maps and unordered python dicts sorted by key.

 DO NOT USE.